Arc Iris: Career

 On June 2, 2016, Bella Union announced the release of Arc Iris's second record, Moon Saloon.
 The album's first single, "Kaleidoscope" premiered on Stereogum.
 The band recorded the album over a five day period as they had been invited to perform as support to St Vincent on her UK tour.

 On August 5, 2016, NPR's All Songs Considered debuted the video for 'Moon Saloon' which was shot entirely on a 360 degree camera.

 In 2017, Arc Iris toured a complete reimagination of Joni Mitchell's Blue.

 On August 7, 2017, Arc Iris announced the formation of an offshoot band called Bwahaha that featured Ryan Miller of Guster.

 In early 2018, the band toured alongside Kimbra.
 On July 27, 2018, Arc Iris released their third album, Foggy Lullaby, a complete re-imagination of Joni Mitchell's Blue.

 Shortly after releasing Foggy Lullaby, the band announced the release of Icon of Ego on Ba Da Bing Records and premiered "$GNMS" a reworking of "Money Gnomes" off their debut album.

+In January 2020, the band premiered their performance art piece, iTMRW: Sci-Fi Ballet which featured six dancers of the HDC Dance Ensemble.

+In mid 2020, the band relocated to Los Angeles and currently host a monthly concert series called 'Live at Glass Hill'.

+April 2023 saw the release of the band's fifth full length, We Found Home, released on Press on Records.